yammmt/last-date/usage.md

 #### Update "Last updated" date

-Click "update" button in index page.
+Click green button in index page.

 #### Update the other fields